 At the end of the placement, mentors are asked to complete a summative review report.
 This is based on the assessment criteria for that block, and mentors are asked to identify strengths and next steps for the trainee in each area.
 No grades are required, but mentors are asked to judge whether the trainee is on track to meet the Teacher's Standards by the end of the course, with continued progress.
-If a mentor is uncertain about this judgement, University tutors will be able to support.
+If a mentor is uncertain about this judgement, PAT tutors will be able to support.

-Mentors should complete the summative report together with the trainee, (in the week prior to the end of the block) so that the trainee is always fully aware of their own progress and the reasons for comments made.
+Mentors should complete the summative report together with the trainee, (in the final week of block) so that the trainee is always fully aware of their own progress and the reasons for comments made.
 A suggested format for report completion would be:

-- Mentors asks the trainee to reflect on their own progress against the criteria prior to the meeting, identifying what they are able to do, and what their next steps may be. - Professional discussion between trainee and mentor in which the mentor supports and extends the trainee's own reflections.
-The University tutor can also be involved at this point. - Mentor completes the report and shares a copy with the trainee and University tutor.
+• Mentors asks the trainee to reflect on their own progress against the criteria prior to the meeting, identifying what they are able to do, and what their next steps may be.

+- Professional discussion between trainee and mentor in which the mentor supports and extends the trainee's own reflections.
+The University tutor can also be involved at this point. - Mentor completes the report and shares a copy with the trainee and tutor.

-Assessed Block 3
+Overview of Assessed Block 2